Detroit Free Press: 1831–1989: Competitive newspaper

 The newspaper was launched by John R. Williams and his uncle, Joseph Campau, and was first published as the Democratic Free Press and Michigan Intelligencer on May 5, 1831.
 It was renamed to Detroit Daily Free Press in 1835, becoming the region's first daily newspaper.
 Williams printed the first issues on a Washington press he purchased from the discontinued Oakland Chronicle of Pontiac.
 It was hauled from Pontiac in a wagon over rough roads to a building at Bates and Woodbridge streets in Detroit.
 The hand-operated press required two men and could produce 250 pages per hour.
 The first issues were 14 × 20 in in size, with five columns of type.
-Sheldon McKnight became the first publisher with his uncle John Pitts Sheldon as the editor.
+Sheldon McKnight became the first publisher, with his uncle John Pitts Sheldon as the editor.

-In the 1850s, the paper was developed into a leading Democratic Party–aligned publication under the ownership of Wilbur F. Storey.
+In the 1850s, the paper was developed into a leading Democratic Party-aligned publication under the ownership of Wilbur F. Storey.
 Storey left for the Chicago Times in 1861, taking much of the staff with him.
 In the 1870s ownership passed to William E. Quinby, who continued its Democratic leanings and established a London, England edition.
+In 1904, a group of investors (including prominent journalist Otto Carmichael of the Detroit Journal) purchased the Free Press and sold it for a substantial sum of money five years later.

 In 1940, the Knight Newspapers (later Knight Ridder) purchased the Free Press.
-During the next 20 years, the Free Press competed in the southeastern Michigan market with The Detroit News and the Detroit Times, until the Times was purchased and closed by The Detroit News on November 7, 1960.
+During the next 20 years, the Free Press competed in the southeastern Michigan market with The Detroit News and the Detroit Times, until the Times was purchased and closed by The News on November 7, 1960.
 The Free Press was delivered and sold as a night paper, with home deliveries made after 7:00 pm until around 1966.
 A morning "Blue Streak Edition" was available at news stands beginning around 1965, meaning the Free Press actually printed two editions per day.
 During that period The Detroit News was sold and delivered as an afternoon newspaper.